HalfElfAlistair/naimuri-word-square-solver/README.md

 Once running, you’ll be prompted to enter:

-The size of the word square (e.g., 4)
+The size of the word square (e.g. 4)

-The letters available for the puzzle (e.g., eeeeddonnnsssrv)
+The letters available for the puzzle (e.g. eeeeddonnnsssrv)

 The program will then: